johnpeele/Starling-UI-Kit-Guidelines/using-the-ui-kit.md

 5. Choose **Starling UI Kit.sketch** from the list of library files<br>
 _**Note:** The **Starling UI Kit.sketch** Library already has all of the other Library files linked to it.
 Inception!
 Choosing this Library file will automatically bring the other Libraries along for the ride._
 6. Select **Link Library** at the bottom
-7. Once you have linked the libraries you want to use in your project, open your project sketch file through abstract the normal way.
-You should see the libraries avaialable to you under the the large "Insert" option in the upper left of Sketch.
+7. Once you have linked the libraries you want to use in your project, open your project `.sketch` file through Abstract the normal way.
+You should see the libraries available to you under the the "Insert" menu of Sketch.

 {% raw %}
  <video id="video-abstract-link-library" class="video-js" controls preload="auto" width="640" height="264" data-setup="{}">